-The Braille Puzzle is a creative solution to enable blind or visually impaired people to practise Braille without the need for a sighted person to be present.
-The idea came about when Mark was working on another project with Blind Veterans UK (formerly St. Dunstan’s), a national charity providing crucial assistance to blind ex-service men and women and their families.
+‘The Braille Puzzle’ is a creative solution to enable blind or visually impaired people to practise Braille without the need for a sighted person to be present.
+The idea came about when Mark was working on a Braille poetry project with Blind Veterans UK (formerly St. Dunstan’s), a national charity providing crucial assistance to blind ex-service men and women and their families.
 Mark had approached Blind Veterans UK because he wanted to explore the idea of placing poetry in the form of Braille on public handrails and needed advice on using Braille.

 Mark Ware would like to thank Blind Veterans UK for its support and Brighton Sheet Metal Ltd (B.S.M.) for generously fabricating the exhibition versions of the Braille puzzle shown here.
 Mark would also like to offer special thanks to Peter Mannering at the Royal London Society for the Blind, for his assistance and expertise.
 Peter saw great potential for the Braille puzzle and developed ways in which it could be also used for the Moon alphabet.
-For more information about the Braille Jigsaw Puzzle, please submit enquiries via the contact section of this website.

-Memory Puzzles: Due to Mark’s stroke, he frequently encounters memory problems.
+‘Memory Puzzles’: Due to Mark’s stroke, he frequently encounters memory problems.
 His memory isn’t ‘lost’, but the access pathways to his memory have been damaged by his brain injury.
 Over recent years he’s successfully developed a number of strategies for accessing his memory whenever this problem arises.
-It was through this personal knowledge and experience that he developed the memory puzzles.
-During the early 2000s, a friend of Mark had a devastating brain injury.
+It was through this personal knowledge and experience that he developed the memory puzzles for a friend who’d had a devastating brain injury.
 During an early hospital visit, Mark and his wife Sara found their friend attempting to complete a large-piece children’s jigsaw puzzle.
 Her husband told them that prior to her brain injury she had enjoyed jigsaw puzzles, but now she was having problems completing even the simplest of puzzles and would often take over an hour to complete them.